keithduncan/json-projection/README.md

 # json-projection

 Project a filtering transform over a JSON stream to avoid loading large quantities of data into memory.

-`JsonProjection::Parser` is initialised with a stream containing JSON data.
+There are two parts to gem, `JsonProjection::Parser` which is initialised with a stream containing JSON data.
 Callers then request a stream of events to build up an object model or discard.
+This is akin to a Streaming XML Parser or SAX.
 The parser is based on the state machine in [dgraham/json-stream/lib/json/stream/parser.rb](https://github.com/dgraham/json-stream/blob/master/lib/json/stream/parser.rb) modified to support pulling events instead of having them pushed as the data is piped in.

-`JsonProjection::Projector` is also initialised with a stream containing JSON data.
+The second part, `JsonProjection::Projector`, is also initialised with a stream containing JSON data.
 Internally it constructs a parser to pull events from.
-Given a schema of data you are interested in `Projector` will pull events and ignore the subtrees you don't need, constructing the subtrees only for those portions of the document you are interested in.
+Given a schema of data you are interested in `Projector` will pull events and construct the document subtrees for the portions of the document you are interested in, ignore the subtrees you aren't interested in.

+For improved performance and lower memory requirements this algorithm is now built-in to [brianmario/yajl-ruby](https://github.com/brianmario/yajl-ruby/pull/171) as `Yajl::Projector`.

 ## Examples